Summary of COVID-19 Staffing Resources

 If an organization needs volunteers, they can contact DART at CTVOAD@NVOAD.org.
 Once contacted the CT VOAD will walk the entity through the process to register in the DART system and make a request for volunteers.

-- Medical Reserve Corps: There are 23 Medical Reserve Corps (MRC) chapters in CT.
+There are 25 Medical Reserve Corps (MRC) chapters in CT.
 Members of the Medical Reserve Corps include medical and non-medical volunteers who are activated for public health or healthcare related missions in their communities.
 To learn about your local MRC or to inquire about the feasibility of deploying MRC volunteers to your COVID-19 operation please contact the regional MRC coordinators listed below.
 Prior to inquiring, a requestor should consider the purpose of the request, including location (address), duration, and the types of staff needed for fulfill the mission.